denpamusic/PyPlumIO/docs/source/writing.rst

 .. autofunction:: pyplumio.devices.Device.set

-When using blocking setter, you will get the result represented by the boolean value. `True` if write was successful, `False` otherwise.
+When using blocking setter, you'll get the result represented by a boolean value. `True` if write was successful, `False` otherwise.

 .. code-block:: python